Hinckley Reservoir: Dam construction

 Built across the West Canada Creek near the village of Hinckley.
 The dam was constructed by the State of New York and completed in 1915 for the purpose of supplying water to the enlarged canal.
 Hinckley Reservoir was located at its present site primarily because of its proximity to the canal and its elevation above the canal.

 The dam is 3,700 feet long, mainly an earthen structure with a concrete core wall.
 At the creek channel there are gate chambers and a spillway 400 feet long.
 The masonry contents of this dam are 110,020 cubic yards, while the embankment amounts to 611,200 cubic yards.
 The maximum height of masonry above rock is 82 feet and the overfall at the spillway, 61 feet.
 The area of the reservoir at crest level is 4.46 square miles, its maximum depth is 75 feet and average depth of 28 feet.
-The reservoirs capacity is 3,445,000,000 cubic feet.
+The reservoir's capacity is 3,445,000,000 cubic feet.